Biological Sciences Overview

 For students from other majors with interests in the study of biology, Exploring the Natural World (BI 101), Topics in General Biology (BI 102), Exercise Physiology (BI 201), Tropical Biology (BI221) and Field Studies in Tropical Biology (BI 222) offer opportunities to learn about how biologists use the scientific method to investigate questions about the living world, the diversity of life, and the relationship of discoveries in the biological sciences to current problems facing a modern society.
 In addition, “The Biosphere at Risk” (BI 205), an introductory environmental science course, explores environmental issues of global significance, providing a scientific basis for both understanding the causes of and developing solutions for environmental problems.

-Students interested in careers in life science secondary education should double major in Natural Science and Secondary Education details under the Education Department (Life Sciences certification for grades 7-12) in the online catalog and see the Biology Department Chair for more information.
+Students interested in careers in life science secondary education should double major in Natural Science and Secondary Education details under the Education Department in the online catalog and see the Biology Department Chair for more information.

 Students are required to earn a minimum of a “C” average (2.0), and receive no individual course grade lower than C-, in General Biology BI 103 and BI 104 and in General Chemistry CH 130 and Structure and Reactivity CH 150, the traditional first year biology and chemistry course sequences, to continue enrollment in a biology department-administered major into the second year.